 We will contact you within two (2) business days, unless there are special circumstances.
 To ensure the funds are available for the investment, our payment gateway will withdraw the amount you've invested and will hold it in trust while we review your eligibility to make the investment.
 As a regulated platform, we want to make sure you understand the risks, and can afford to make your desired investment.
 The size of your investment may be reduced to a lower amount or may be rejected, in which case all funds will be returned to your account with no fees.

 How do I make a payment for my investment?

 All transactions are made through the platform, so money is quickly and easily transferred online.
-Payments on platform are processed through the platform via an ACH transfer.
+Payments on platform are processed via an ACH transfer.
 You will be asked to input your banking information via a secure portal to make your investment.
-We can also manage offline payments via cheque.
-The funds are held in escrow (in trust with Goldstar Trust Company), until the campaign closes.
+We can also manage offline payments via check or wire transfer.

 What is escrow?